TuftsUniversity/lookup-tool-for-alma-citation-loader/README.md

 Note that for v9, the program will carry over any additional fields you include as well.
 - Input data dictionary
   - The input sheet gathered from faculty email should have the following columns with the following characteristics
-      - No field is required, but keep in mind fewer pieces of data will return broader , less specific results
+      - Only title is required, but keep in mind fewer pieces of data will return broader , less specific results
   - Author
     - in citation format.
 It will be normalized for inclusion in an SRU search parameter
   - Contributor